Table of Contents

 In the search bar, type:

-, then select "App registrations" under Services.
+app registrations, then select "App registrations" under Services.

-Create the New App
+Create the New Application

 -